Mrnt/OctoPrint-FlashForge/README.md

 ## Known Issues

-* Currently will only print using the "Upload to SD Card" button.
+* Currently will only reliably print using the "Upload to SD Card" button.
+As described above, the print from OctoPrint functionality is in place but is currently only tested (and somewhat reliable) on PowerSpec Ultra 3D, FlashForge Finder v1.
 * Clicking any button in the "Control" tab after clicking a "Home" button may cause the printer to drop the connection if it has not finished "homing".
 * Cannot use any controls (besides Pause, Cancel) while a print is in progress.
 Temperatures, and printer status CAN be monitored because these rely on  *unbuffered* g-code commands - see [G Code Commands](https://github.com/Mrnt/OctoPrint-FlashForge/wiki/G-Code-Dictionary) for a list of unbuffered commands that should work via the Terminal tab when a print is in progress.
 * Cannot currently connect to the printer while a print is in progress.